RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/24-JER.md

 <sup>26</sup> O daughter of my people, gird [thee] with sackcloth, and wallow thyself in ashes: make thee mourning, [as for] an only son, most bitter lamentation: for the spoiler shall suddenly come upon us.
 <sup>27</sup> I have set thee [for] a tower [and] a fortress among my people, that thou mayest know and try their way.
 <sup>28</sup> They [are] all grievous revolters, walking with slanders: [they are] brass and iron; they [are] all corrupters.
-<sup>29</sup> The bellows are burned, the lead is consumed of the fire ; the founder melteth in vain: for the wicked are not plucked away.
+<sup>29</sup> The bellows are burned, the lead is consumed of the fire; the founder melteth in vain: for the wicked are not plucked away.
 <sup>30</sup> Reprobate silver shall [men] call them, because the LORD hath rejected them.
 ## Chapter 7